Noah-Huppert/linux-install/DEV-INSTRUCTIONS.md

 - **salt**: Salt states for Void installation
 - **pillar**: Salt pillars for Void installation
 - **screenshots**

+# Bootstrap Process
+The configuration of my Linux environment is almost entirely automated using Salt.
+This is with the exception of the base Linux installation.
+A set of special Bash scripts are used to install Linux onto the system from a Live USB and then invoke Salt to do the rest.

+At a high level the process works like so:

+- The `setup-scripts/mk-iso.sh` script is used to create a special ISO.
+  - The ISO has this Git repository included in the `/etc/linux-install` path.
+  - A few tools like Git and Salt are also installed to aid in the setup process.
+- The `setup-scripts/mk-install-media.sh` script is used to create an boot-able live USB from the ISO.
+- The user boots from this USB drive.
+- The user runs `live-scripts/cryptsetup.sh` to setup full disk encryption.
+- The user runs `live-scripts/install.sh` which configures and then runs Salt.
+  - This script installs the `base-system` XBPS package onto the root file partition.
+Additionally it copies a few essential configuration files over from the live USB.
+  - The `live-scripts/setup.sh` script is automatically invoked in a chroot jail in the root file partition.
+    - This script automatically runs `live-scripts/link-salt-dirs.sh` which creates symbolic links for the Salt state and pillar files to the `/srv/` directory where Salt excepts them.
+	- Then a Salt minion configuration file is setup on the root file partition.
+	- Finally the Salt high state is run on the root file partition.

+The above process is almost entirely automated, and completely installs Linux and configures it with Salt.

 # Salt Environments
 Salt provides environments for the purpose of using the same configuration files